by Anthony Clark

 Once you have set the correct configurations, the machine will cut the paper; precisely following your project’s outlines.
 It uses a sharp knife that moves from one side of the printed paper to another to leave behind the printed letters and graphics.

-You can choose three types of weeding tools from hooked weeding pick, Exacto knife, or curved tweezers.
+You can choose three types of weeding tools: hooked weeding pick, Exacto knife, or curved tweezers.
 All these tools can help you with lifting and removing any border.

 Trimming the borders will leave you with only the images or graphics you designed above.
 To avoid damaging your design, make sure to gently and firmly trim around the edges.
 This trick also helps with attaining precision cuts.